Aug 29, 2017|

 Jason Hawes & JV Johnson welcome horror aficionado Chris Alexander (former editor of Fangoria) to discuss horror films, pop culture and things that go bump in the night as we enter the threshold of the Halloween season.
 Chris discusses why horror fascinates us, and what to look for in new horror movies.
 Chris reveals a project that he was working with George Romero on just prior to Romero's sudden death.
 8/29/2017 - Beyond Reality Radio with Jason Hawes & JV Johnson

-Jason Hawes & JV Johnson talk with Maurice Cotterell about his book that outlines the answers to many of man's most longstanding and most difficult questions.
-Maurice explains, God, life and more.
-1/12/2018 - Beyond Reality Radio with Jason Hawes & JV Johnson
+Jason Hawes & JV Johnson talk with Astrologer, Psychic, Medium Barry Eaton about his work exploring the afterlife.
+3/20/2018 - Beyond Reality Radio with Jason Hawes & JV Johnson

 Automatically Generated Transcript (may not be 100% accurate)